 A Good Credit Score ensures you manage Your Finances Well Check Score

 This receipt acts as proof of ownership.
-Since the FDR is so important, the depositor must keep it safely and securely.
+Since the FDR is so important, the depositor must keep it safe and secure.

 What is FDR used for?

-Fixed Deposit Receipt (FDR) can be asked by the bank at various occasions like:
+Fixed Deposit Receipt (FDR) can be asked by the bank on various occasions like:

 - For premature withdrawal – In case the depositor wishes to withdraw funds before the maturity date, they will be required to produce FDR as the proof of ownership.

 - To get a loan against FD – To address a cash crunch, depositors can apply for a loan against their fixed deposit at lower interest rates than an unsecured loan.
 To do so, they are required to deposit the FDR as alien to the bank for the term of the loan.
 Once the loan is repaid, FDR is returned to the depositor with the updated details.